zcczhang/zcczhang.github.io/_pages/about.md

 <details>
 <summary>Okay, for more...</summary>
 <br>
-I am a highly passionate first-year Mathematics and Computer Science student at Macalester College with a solid background in both pure mathematics and applied mathematics(invovled with computer and data science).
+I am a highly passionate first-year Mathematics and Computer Science student at Macalester College with a solid background in both pure mathematics and applied mathematics(involved with computer and data science).
 I love competing in mathematical competitions to unveil the elegant beauty of the mathematics.
-With proficient skills in *R, Java, Python, MATLAB, SQL, HTML, CSS, Hadoop,* I love using mathematical thinking to sovle practical problems as well.
+With proficient skills in *R, Java, Python, MATLAB, SQL, HTML, CSS, Hadoop,* I love using mathematical thinking to solve practical problems as well.
 <br>
-I am indulged in Chinese Calligraphy, and playing basketball, pingpang, soccer or just workng out with friends and strangers in my spare times.
+I am indulged in Chinese Calligraphy, and playing basketball, ping-pong, soccer or just working out with friends and strangers in my spare time.

  </details>